 The anonymity of Bitcoin and other cryptocurrencies attracts libertarian-minded individuals, those who peddle in the black markets of the dark web and those that deal in extortion based criminalities such as the distribution of ransomware.
 Since cryptocurrencies are not regulated, there is no one who can investigate fraudulent or illegal engagements of the currency.
 The FBI has reported enormous growth in the number of cases using cryptocurrencies such as Bitcoin and newer currencies such as Merano.
 Merano is growing in popularity with cybercriminals and hackers due to its enhanced privacy features.
 If we compare the increase of ransomware attacks with the increased value of Bitcoin over the last twelve months, we find they both have experienced growth rates of between two-thousand and six-thousand percent.
 Coincidence?
 Combine the anonymous nature of cryptocurrency with the ease to which just about anyone can become a cybercriminal today thanks to readily available tools such as Ransomware-as-a-Service and you have a perfect storm.

 These cryptocurrencies such as Bitcoin and Merano are now the legal anonymous tender used by hackers in their ransomware attacks.
 In the recent Kirk ransomware attack Monero cryptocurrency was requested not Bitcoin.
 With Monero the embedded code is very efficient and is the creation of a team of skilled programmers.
 The Monero cryptocurrency exponentially grew by 27-fold in 2016 and is beginning to establish itself as a viable alternative to the default cryptocurrency leader.
+Just this week Bitcoin surged to $15,000 with many analysts and bankers urging caution.
 Its growing popularity amongst the dark web black market is due to its increased steal ability which makes it more private and elusive.

 It is these factors that make Monero the first choice amongst sinister characters such as drug and gun dealers on the dark web.
 Perhaps the developers of Kirk believe that Bitcoin has become too mainstream, especially with the interest of public investors who are looking at Bitcoin as a financial venture.
 In the short term, ransomware developers run the risk of users becoming even more confused concerning the process of actually how to pay the ransom with multiple cryptocurrencies being utilized.
 Kirk developers are currently demanding a ransom of 50 Monero at the outset of the attack which is roughly $1,072 (£867).
 The fee increases as time goes on until upon the 31st day of the infection, the decryption key is permanently deleted as stated in the ransom note.